M8872/PatternAnalysis-2025/recognition/48913447(Dinil)-ConvNext-Alzh/README.md

 # Alzheimer’s Disease Classification from MRI Slices (AD vs NC)

 ## 1) Problem
 We are classifying Alzheimer’s Disease (AD) vs Normal Control (NC) from 2D MRI brain slices derived from the ADNI dataset.
-The goal is to learn discriminative patterns that generalise across subjects rather than memorising subject identity.
-The core challenge is data leakage: multiple slices per subject exist, so improper splitting can inflate validation accuracy without reflecting real generalisation.
+This is a challenging binary medical‑imaging task because MRI appearance varies across scanners/sites and patients, class differences can be subtle, and datasets are relatively small—making regularisation and careful evaluation important.
+Our focus is on learning signals that generalise to unseen subjects rather than overfitting to idiosyncrasies of the training data.

 ### Example input